Löfven II cabinet: Market rent reform and government crisis

 As part of the January Agreement, the government had announced an inquiry into reforming the housing market by allowing for unregulated rents on newly built residential housing developments.
 The inquiry was completed on 4 June 2021 and the proposal would give property owners the ability to freely set rents on newly constructed housing, upon agreement with their tenants.
 Rents would primarily be allowed to increase in line only with the consumer price index, or due to a "change in circumstances".
 If the landlord and tenant cannot come to an agreement, the rent amount can be tried with the rent tribunal.

 In response, the Left Party presented the government with an ultimatum on 15 June.
 The government would receive 48 hours to withdraw the proposal, or else the Left would initiate a vote of no-confidence against the Prime Minister.
 On 17 June, the Left Party formally requested a vote of no-confidence and shortly thereafter, the Sweden Democrats filed their own such request.
 The Moderates and Christian Democrats announced that they would vote in line with the opposition against the government.
 The vote was held on 10 a.m on 21 June, and Prime Minister Stefan Löfven was voted out of office by vote of 181–109, with 59 MPs abstaining.
 According to the Instrument of Government, the Prime Minister has one week to either resign or announce whether or not to call for a snap election.
 On 28 June, Löfven offered his resignation, leaving the government in a caretaker capacity until a new government is appointed.
 The Speaker of the Riksdag was tasked with finding a government constellation to form a new cabinet.
-On 7 July, Stefan Löfven was re-elected as Prime Minister and his third government was formed on 9 June.
+On 7 July, Stefan Löfven was re-elected as Prime Minister and his third government was installed on 9 July.